aurelia/cli/README.md

 # Authoring project specific command/plugin

 Currently `CLI` offers some built in commands that includes  `new`, `bundle`, and `generate` etc. Often times these are not enough you need some project specific commands.
 Let's see how easy it is to write one of these.
-Here we will write a `custom command` that prints `Hello cli plugin world!` to the console.

 Place the following code in a file named `example-command.js` relative to the `Aureliafile`.